mynameisjanus/mynameisjanus.github.io/index.md

 ### Prerequisites

 Although we will try to build ideas from the ground up, some of the topics will require basic knowledge of **calculus** and **linear algebra**.
 For data analysis, we will be using **R**, although they can be performed using SPSS, SAS, Python or any other programming languages.
 For machine learning, we will be using **Python** but R, C++, Matlab or other programming languages will work as well.

+{% include note.html content="This website is a work in progress.
+Most of the contents are still in their draft form." %}